rabier/SPIMAPWGD/README.txt

   -b,--boot  <# bootstraps>
     number of bootstraps to perform (default: 1)

+  -g,--proposal-gene-topology  <proposal type for gene tree topology>
+    1 for spr-neighbor, 0 for nni, 2 for SubtreeSlide (default: 2)

+  --mcmc  <mcmc>
+    1 for MCMC or 0 for MAP  (default: 0)

 Information
   -V,--verbose  <verbosity level>
     verbosity level 0=quiet, 1=low, 2=medium, 3=high